Use ChatGPT's Preferred Content Structure To Get Cited More Often

 How often should I update content to maintain ChatGPT visibility?

 Content should be refreshed at least once per quarter to maintain AI citation rates.
-Unrefreshed pages can lose up to 3x their citation rate compared to pages that receive regular updates.
+Unrefreshed pages are more than twice as likely to lose their citations compared to pages that receive regular updates.
 Beyond the quarterly minimum, prioritize updates when you notice declining mentions in AI tools or when new information emerges in your topic area that could make existing content appear outdated.

 Does word count affect whether ChatGPT cites my content?